openstack-archive/fuel-docs/pages/monitoring-guide/monitoring-activities-details/cinder.rst

      - diag

    * - API errors
-     - Logs
+     - Logs or HAProxy:

-       all entries with HTTP 500 error code
+       All with HTTP 500 error code.
      - alert:

        When a sudden spike of errors is detected.